datahub-project/datahub/datahub-web-react/README.md

 For details about the motivation please see [this RFC](../docs/rfc/active/2055-react-app/README.md).

 ## Functional Goals
-The initial milestone for the app was to achieve functional parity with the existing Ember app.
+The initial milestone for the app was to achieve functional parity with the previous Ember app.
 This meant supporting

 - Dataset Profiles, Search, Browse Experience
 - User Profiles, Search